 Don't ignore the most famous view in the Blue Mountains just because there's a bit of rain.
 Misty days can be magical here.
 As the fog rising from the valley lifts and swirls, it often parts to reveal hazy sunlight beaming on the Three Sisters.
 Lucky you! – you just got the kind of once-in-a-lifetime photo that our local photographers wait months to capture.

-It’s the perfect excuse to treat yourself to a cozy lunch.
-Try Solitary Cafe for lunch in style, or the Rooster nearby for French comfort food.
+It's the perfect excuse to treat yourself to a cozy lunch.
+Try Miss Lillian's for delicious Asian food or Echoes Hotel Restaurant with an amazing valley view, both minutes walk from Echo Point.
 Or, you could take drastic action and skip ahead and choose from one of the many cafes in Leura village.
 But whatever you do, don't miss the next stop!

 Leura Cascades Bushwalk